dimfeld/x32-shows/README.md

-This utility reads in a scene file, extracts the names on the channels, and then reads a `cues.txt` file to generate cues that mute and unmute those channels at the appropriate time.
+This utility is designed to work with the Behringer X32 sound mixer board.
+It reads in an X32 scene file, extracts the names on the channels, and then reads a `cues.txt` file to generate cues that mute and unmute those channels at the appropriate time.

 You can also reference preset snippets.